 The FAST Act emphasizes preservation of the existing transportation system in the metropolitan long-range transportation factors.
 These factors directly link the practice of long-range transportation planning to the practice of transportation asset management.
 Transportation asset management (AM), one of the national performance areas identified in MAP-21, is a strategic approach and business model that prioritizes investments primarily based on the condition of assets.
 The asset management cycle involves asset management plan development, maintenance and engineering activities, asset management plan monitoring, asset prioritization, and investment trade-off activities.
 A key component of asset management plan development is the inclusion of a performance management framework intended to provide a systematic approach to measuring progress in the implementation of an asset management strategy while enabling auditing and monitoring.
 Performance measurement and transportation asset management are therefore inextricably linked.

 MAP-21 resulted in increased attention being paid to performance-based transportation planning across local, regional and statewide planning scales.
 The result has been increased communication and coordination across the national performance goal areas.
-Yet the practice of asset management remains siloed within state DOTs and often happens separate and apart from the performance-based transportation planning activities that occur within MPOs.
-At the statewide level, asset management is viewed by most as an engineering function that primarily engages engineering and maintenance staff at DOTs.
-Conversely, little attention has been placed on asset management at the MPO level where focus is placed on long-range planning.
-However, to achieve the strategic vision of transportation asset management for system preservation, measurement, monitoring and prioritization, the integration of DOT and MPO activities, and coordination in the development of TAM performance measures is necessary.
+Yet the practice of asset management within state DOTs can happen separate and apart from the performance-based transportation planning activities that occur within MPOs.
+However, to achieve the strategic vision of transportation asset management for system preservation, measurement, monitoring and prioritization, the integration of DOT and MPO activities, and coordination in the development of AM performance measures, may be necessary.

 Information to be gathered includes (but is not limited to):